 The real power of scoring appears when multiple signals converge on the same company.
 The composite score adds the weighted scores of each detected signal:

-Scenario: A 150-person company in your target industry accumulates:
+Scenario: a 150-person company in your target industry accumulates:

 - Fundraising 5 days ago → 90 × 0.85 = 76.5